What's the latest Covid update regarding traveling to Bali?

 Indonesia is currently still closed for tourism, however there are words about creating green zones in Bali where people in the tourism industry will all be vaccinated.
 These green zones will be Ubud, Sanur and Nusa Dua.
 There are speculations about Bali potentially opening up in June/ July 2021 where people can travel to Bali and can quarantine with a negative PCR test for 2x24 hours in one of Bali's green zone's areas before traveling around the island.
 This has not been confirmed yet.

-As per today (April 1rst 2021) foreign visitors are back allowed with an approved business visa.
-Do not cheer too early: it will cost you around 600 - 1000 USD depending on with which agent you will arrange it.
+Since April 1st foreign visitors are back allowed with an approved business visa.
+Do not cheer too early: it will cost you around 300 - 1000 euros depending on with which agent you will arrange it (for a recommended Bali visa agent check our latest update post).
 You can also apply for it online via the official website of the immigration and your embassy.
 It will then cost you around 300 USD.
 This business visa is valid for 60 days and extendable.

 Is Bali in lockdown?